 Wood wedges used to secure through-tenons or scarf joints, or used for other structural applications shall be fabricated from clear, straight-grain, hardwood stock.
-Wedges shall be fabricated to minimize slope of grain, but in no case shall slope of grain be greater than 1:6 relative to any face of the wedge.
-The oven-dry specific gravity of the wedge shall not be less than that of the species or species group of the timber used in the connection as assigned in the $NDS^{\text{(B)}}$ , but in no case shall the oven-dry specific gravity of the wedge stock be less than 0.57.
+Wedges shall be fabricated to minimize slope of grain.
+The oven-dry specific gravity of the wedge shall not be less than that of the species or species group of the timber used in the connection as assigned in the NDS[®], but in no case shall the oven-dry specific gravity of the wedge stock be less than 0.50.